-Charles Katz is the Watts Family Director of the Center for Violence Prevention and Community Safety and is a Professor in the School of Criminology and Criminal Justice at Arizona State University.
+Charles Katz is the Watts Family Director of the Center for Violence Prevention and Community Safety and is a professor in the School of Criminology and Criminal Justice at Arizona State University.
 Much of his work focuses on police transformation and strategic responses to crime.
-From 2004 to 2010 he worked under contract with the Ministry of National Security of the Republic of Trinidad and Tobago to develop a comprehensive strategic plan to reform the Trinidad and Tobago Police Services.
+From 2004 to 2010, he worked under contract with the Ministry of National Security of the Republic of Trinidad and Tobago to develop a comprehensive strategic plan to reform the Trinidad and Tobago Police Services.
 Since then he has completed a project funded by the United Nations Development (UNDP) program to assess citizen insecurity throughout the Caribbean; and completed work for the Eastern Caribbean’s Regional Security System (RSS) to diagnose the gang problem in nine Caribbean nations and developing a regional approach to responding to gangs.
-He has completed several research projects for the US Department of Homeland Security and USAID in El Salvador and is currently working in Honduras to evaluate a violence prevention and intervention program.
+He has completed several research projects for the U.S. Department of Homeland Security and USAID in El Salvador and is currently working in Honduras to evaluate a violence prevention and intervention program.